Snow, Steam And Aurora At Hrífunes Nature Park - The Reykjavik Grapevine

 But he has another suggestion: a wood-fired hotpot.
 There’s enough firewood in the house to keep the hot pot’s stove going for 4-5 hours, during which this freezing outdoor pool should reach perfect bathing temperature.
 The stove needs to be refilled every 30 minutes, meaning it’s a fire-stoking activity that will last throughout the evening.

-After Trygve leaves us, heavy snow starts to fall outside—puffy, light flakes quickly coat the car outside.
-We cook up some hearty plokkfiskur and open a bottle of wine—also thoughtfully provided by Trygve, as there’s no shop for miles around—and decide to fire up the hot pot.
+Heavy snow starts to fall outside.
+Puffy, light flakes quickly coat the car outside.
+We cook up some hearty plokkfiskur and open a bottle of wine—thoughtfully provided by Tryggvi, as there’s no shop for miles around—and decide to fire up the hot pot.
 Setting a phone alarm to ring every 30 minutes, we take turns running outside, poking the glowing logs into embers and refilling the stove with wood.
 Luckily for us, one of our laptops has the unwatched ‘I, Tonya’ movie in its library, downloaded a few weeks earlier.
 As night draws in, we’re all set.

 Awe inspiring spectrum

 It becomes a fun routine pausing the movie and running outside to stoke the fire.
-When the hot pot is hot enough, we run out over the snow and hop right in, enjoying it all the more because of the effort involved.
+So when the hot pot is hot enough, we run out over the snow and hop right in, enjoying it all the more because of the effort involved.

-With a theatrically perfect sense of timing, the Northern Lights start to flicker on the horizon, slowly spreading across the star-scattered sky.
+With a theatrically perfect sense of timing, the Northern Lights start to flicker on the horizon.
 There’s barely any light pollution, and the huge, ghostly green aurora shift rapidly overhead.
 As always, it’s a mesmerising experience; a visually fascinating, awe-inspiring spectrum that delivers a sense of grand, cosmic scale, and a moment of existential wonder.
 “This is it,” says my friend, through the steam, as the lights dance overhead.
 “Snow, hot pot, aurora… this is the Icelandic holiday dream.”